memo/ofxMSAmcts/readme.md

 None (C++11)

 ## Examples
-openFrameworks 0.8.4
+openFrameworks 0.9.0

-should work on any platform, but project files currently exist only for only VS2012
+should work on any platform, but project files currently exist only for Windows / VS2015